AdaCore/training_material/courses/fundamentals_of_ada/labs/110_private_types.lab.rst

    - Implement a program to create a map such that

       + Map key is a description of a flag
-      + Map element content is the set of colors in the flag
+      + Map component content is the set of colors in the flag

    - Operations on the map should include: Add, Remove, Modify, Get, Exists, Image
    - Main program should print out the entire map before exiting